dapplets/dapplet-docs/docs/ex05-wallet.md

 ### 2. Define the button states

 There is a `button` in the `POST`.
-We want to connect the wallet on button click, to see the transfer amount and currancy near the button and on the second click to send tokens.
+We want the wallet to connect when the button is clicked, to see the transfer amount and currency near the button, and on second click to send the tokens.
-So we consider a few states of the button besides the `DEFAULT` state.
-Look at the scheme which describes all the states.
+We consider a few states of the button besides the `DEFAULT` state.
+Look at the scheme that describes all the states.

 ![Button states](/img/pub_05_button_states.png)

-Firstly we need to describe button with a label.
+Firstly, we need to describe button with a label.
 But we remember that wallets' APIs are different.
-So we have two ways: create `CONNECTED` state and make several forks for Ethereum and NEAR wallets inside or to create two separate states.
+We have two ways: create a `CONNECTED` state and make several forks for Ethereum and NEAR wallets inside, or create two separate states.
-Let's go the second way and create `ETH_CONNECTED` and `NEAR_CONNECTED` states.
+Let's choose the second option and create `ETH_CONNECTED` and `NEAR_CONNECTED` states.

 ```typescript
 ETH_CONNECTED: {